Vasco da Gama: Exploration before da Gama

-From the earlier part of the 15th century, Portuguese expeditions organized by Prince Henry the Navigator had been reaching down the African coastline, principally in search of west African riches (notably, gold and slaves).
-They had greatly extended Portuguese maritime knowledge, but had little profit to show for the effort.
+From the earlier part of the 15th century, Portuguese expeditions organized by Prince Henry the Navigator had been reaching down the African coastline, principally in search of West African riches (notably, gold and slaves).
+They had greatly extended Portuguese maritime knowledge but had little profit to show for the effort.
 After Henry's death in 1460, the Portuguese Crown showed little interest in continuing this effort and, in 1469, licensed the neglected African enterprise to a private Lisbon merchant consortium led by Fernão Gomes.
 Within a few years, Gomes' captains expanded Portuguese knowledge across the Gulf of Guinea, doing business in gold dust, melegueta pepper, ivory and sub-Saharan slaves.
-When Gomes' charter came up for renewal in 1474, Prince John (future John II), asked his father Afonso V of Portugal to pass the African charter to him.
+When Gomes' charter came up for renewal in 1474, Prince John (the future John II), asked his father Afonso V of Portugal to pass the African charter to him.

 Upon becoming king in 1481, John II of Portugal set out on many long reforms.
 To break the monarch's dependence on the feudal nobility, John II needed to build up the royal treasury; he considered royal commerce to be the key to achieving that.
-Under John II's watch, the gold and slave trade in west Africa was greatly expanded.
+Under John II's watch, the gold and slave trade in West Africa was greatly expanded.
 He was eager to break into the highly profitable spice trade between Europe and Asia, which was conducted chiefly by land.
-At the time, this was virtually monopolized by the Republic of Venice, who operated overland routes via Levantine and Egyptian ports, through the Red Sea across to the spice markets of India.
+At the time, this was virtually monopolized by the Republic of Venice, which operated overland routes via Levantine and Egyptian ports, through the Red Sea across to the spice markets of India.
 John II set a new objective for his captains: to find a sea route to Asia by sailing around the African continent.